Energetic $\gamma$-rays from TeV scale dark matter annihilation resummed: Results

 \section{Results}

 It is straightforward to calculate the one-dimensional integral (\ref{eq:defines}) that defines the $\gamma+X$ yield from DM pair annihilation in a photon energy bin of size $E^\gamma_{\rm res}$.
 For the discussion below we shall assume $4 \mchi E^\gamma_{\rm res} =(300\,\text{GeV})^2$, which implies that the unobserved final state includes $\gamma$, $Z$, $W^+ W^-$, $Z H$ and light fermion pairs in the collinear jet function.
-We also adopt $c=1$ in (\ref{eq:defines}), since the resolution in an actual experiment will almost certainly be worse than assumed here.

 Figure~4 shows (upper panel) our results for $\langle \sigma v\rangle(E^\gamma_{\rm res})$ as defined in (\ref{eq:defines}).
 The displayed DM mass range includes the first two Sommerfeld resonances.
 The four lines refer to the Sommerfeld-only calculation, which employs the tree-level approximation to $\Gamma_{IJ}$ (black-dotted) and the successive LL (magenta-dashed), NLL (blue-dashed) and NLL' (red-solid) resummed expressions for the same quantities with the latter representing the best approximation.